raspberrypilearning/3D-scene/en/step_3.md

 --- /task ---

 --- task ---

 Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}.

 --- /task ---

 --- task ---

-Decide on the theme for your project.
+To decide on the theme for your project try and answer the following questions.
+You don't have to decide all of the details yet:

-Think about:
 + What mood do you want to create?
 Will it be relaxing, energising, or funny?
 + What will your scenery look like?
-+ What objects and characters will you include?
++ What objects and characters will you include in your scene?
-+ What will the user be able to control?
++ What will the user be able to control with sliders?

-You don't have to decide all the details yet.
 --- /task ---

 --- task ---